openstack-archive/fuel-docs/pages/reference-architecture/0040-network-setup.rst

 NIC cards.
 They're utilized as follows:

 **eth0**:
-  The internal management network, used for communication with Puppet & Cobbler
+  The Admin (PXE) network, used for communication with Fuel Master for deployment.

 **eth1**:
-  The public network, and floating IPs assigned to VMs
+  The public network and floating IPs assigned to VMs

 **eth2**:
   The private network, for communication between OpenStack VMs, and the